 Physician Assistant Program

-It is required that an applicant have a minimum cumulative undergraduate GPA of 3.0 on a 4.0 scale.
-Students with less than a 3.0 grade point average should consult the Office of Admissions prior to applying.
+A general candidate must have completed a bachelor’s degree from an accredited undergraduate college or university with a minimum cumulative undergraduate GPA of 3.0 on a 4.0 scale.
+Applicants with less than a 3.0 GPA should consult the Office of Admissions prior to applying.

 Prerequisite course work must be completed within ten years of the anticipated entrance date to the physician assistant program.